fjall-rs/value-log/README.md

 # value-log

-Value log implementation for key-value separated LSM storage in safe Rust.
+Generic value log implementation for key-value separated storage.

+> This crate is intended for key-value separated LSM storage.
+> You probably want to use https://github.com/fjall-rs/fjall instead.